 9. It is not an endangered species but populations appear to be declining mainly due to human destruction of habitat for housing and resorts and disturbance in colonies.
 Introducing predators on islands and over-fishing are also potential problems.

-10. They spend days and nights on the air, with an average ground speed of 10 km/hour, covering 223 km before landing.
+10. They are also super strong.
+They can spend days and nights on the air, with an average ground speed of 10 km/hour.
+This allows them to cover 223 km before landing.

 What do you think about this bird?
 It is a true delight to see them flying or searching for food in the wild.